CrunchyData/postgres-operator/docs/content/installation/prerequisites.md

 #### IBM Cloud Pak Data

-If you install the PostgreSQL Operator, which comes with Crunchy PostgreSQL for Kubernetes, on IBM Cloud Pak Data, please note the following additional requirements:
+If you install PGO, which comes with Crunchy PostgreSQL for Kubernetes, on IBM Cloud Pak Data, please note the following additional requirements: